FillipeMM/Search-Filter/README.md

 # Search Filter
-Function used to filter a data through a data input
+Function used to filter data through a data input